aatishb/DIYtouchpad/README.md

    ![input window](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/inputwindow.png)

-   This listens for serial messages from the Arduino and streams the 6 input values to Wekinator over OSC port 6448

-   For the purposes of this demo, OSC is a way to send messages from one program to another on your computer
+   This listens for serial messages from the Arduino and streams the 6 input values to Wekinator over OSC port 6448.
+OSC is a way to send messages from one program to another on your computer (or between computers, although we won't use that here).

 5. Run output processing sketch (output_cursor) using Processing.
+If it works, you should see the following image.

    ![output window](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/outputwindow.png)

-   This receives an X and Y position from Wekinator over OSC port 12000
+   This sketch receives an X and Y position from Wekinator over OSC port 12000 and plots it on screen.

-6. Download Wekinator and run it with the settings below.
+6. Download [Wekinator](wekinator.org) and run it with the settings below.
 Hit Next to proceed.

    ![wekinator settings](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/wekinatorsettings.png)